smallwz/huifang_h1bstat/README.md

-This is the project repo for Huifang Wang.
+This is the project repo.
 Here are some instructions on running the script.

 1. My bash script run.sh use python3 to run python as follows:
    $ python3 ./src/h1bStat.py